 As we have mentioned previously, RUSVPN is headquartered in the Commonwealth of Dominica.
 This island has strict privacy and data protection laws and regulations, making it ideal for VPN providers as they are not obligated to hand over user information upon request.
 If you take a look at RUSVPN's privacy page, it says that "since we do not store logs (records) of the connection, we can not link the request to the client's identity, even if we are legally forced to do this."
 After all, they cannot provide what they do not have, right?

 With regards to security, RUSVPN does not disappoint.
 It utilizes OpenVPN 256-bit 2048 RSA technology and a host of other protocols like PPTP, L2TP/IPSec, and IKEv2, so all of your devices are pretty much covered.
 RUSVPN also features a Kill Switch technology which automatically disconnects your device from the Internet, securing your IP, until the VPN connection is restored.
 As an added security measure, RUSVPN also features DNS and IP leak prevention.
-All of these measures leave little to no chance of hackers or government agencies getting their sticky hands on any of your data.
+All of these measures leave little to no chance of hackers, cyber-snoopers, and other digital creeps getting their sticky hands on any of your data.
 Speed and Reliability

 Speed is perhaps one of the most significant factors when choosing a VPN.
-After all, there's nothing more annoying than watching your favorite TV show, and it keeps buffering.
+After all, there's nothing more annoying than your Zoom call freezing or dropping.
 Or you're competing in an online game, but the lag has slowed your game down to a crawl, ensuring your defeat.
-So how did RUSVPN fared in our speed tests?
-There was a significant dropoff, but if your base speed is already good enough, there shouldn't be any problem.
+So how did RUSVPN fare in our speed tests?
+There was a significant dropoff, but there shouldn't be any problem if your base speed is already good enough.
 Before connecting to the VPN, our download speed is 92 Mbps.
-Connecting to the US server decreased it to 38 Mbps, while switching over to a server in Sweden reduced it down to 34 Mbps.
+Connecting to the US server decreased it to 38 Mbps while switching over to a server in Sweden reduced it down to 34 Mbps.
 Connecting to a server in Germany pulled our speed back up to 76 Mbps.
 It is hardly a surprise, considering that using a VPN almost always results in a slight decline in speed due to the encryption process.
 What's important here is that the resulting numbers are still fast enough for daily internet use.
 Platforms and Devices

 While most VPNs (yes, even the big names in the industry) still imposes device limits or device caps, RUSVPN allows unlimited simultaneous device connections.
 It is also compatible with the following platforms/browsers: